 Amanda: Well, I am fortunate enough to spend my days doing what I

 love most; giving people a snapshot of the way that I experience the world

 through my work.
 I like to think I’m making something that my customers can

 create a bond with, that act as a sort of personal talisman.
 Although each

 design has a very specific inspiration for me, I like the wearer to decide what

 it means to them.
 Ultimately, making a lasting impact is my motivation; to

-ethically make something that isn’t expendable in a disposable world.
+ethically make something of substance to the wearer - that isn’t expendable in a disposable world.

 I am consistently attempting to do my part to preserve traditional

 metalsmithing as both an art form and way for me to sustain myself financially.